-A Participant must have Commenced with the Yarrabah Employment Service on or prior to the milestone date.
-The milestone date is the date the requirements to attract a Progress Payment have been met.
+For a Provider to be eligible to claim a Progress Payment, a Participant must have Commenced with the Yarrabah Employment Service on or prior to the milestone date, which is the date the requirements for a Progress Payment have been met.
 Generally, this is the date the Participant completed an Activity or intervention but will vary based on the type of intervention.
-Only Activities or interventions that the Participant started after their initial commencement in Yarrabah Employment Services can be included in a Progress Payment claim unless the Participant is a Transitioned Participant or has transferred from an Other Service, (such as Workforce Australia - Transition to Work), Workforce Australia Online or Broome Employment Services to Yarrabah Employment Services or was being assisted by a Humanitarian Settlement Program provider during the Activity or intervention.
+Only Activities or interventions that the Participant started after their initial commencement in Yarrabah Employment Services can be included in a Progress Payment claim unless the Participant is a Transitioned Participant or has transferred from an Other Service, (such as Workforce Australia -Transition to Work), Workforce Australia Online or Broome Employment Services to Yarrabah Employment Services or was being assisted by a Humanitarian Settlement Program provider during the Activity or intervention.

-The Provider is able to claim a Progress Payment up to 28 days from when a Participant Exits or Transfers off their caseload (noting the milestone date must be on or before the date the Participant Exits or Transfers).
+The Provider is able to claim a Progress Payment up to 28 days after a Participant Exits or Transfers off their caseload (noting the milestone date must be on or before the date the Participant Exits or Transfers).

-A Progress Payment can be claimed where the milestone date occurs while the Participant is Suspended, provided they had been Commenced by the Yarrabah Employment Service prior to the Suspension and the Activity or intervention was started prior to the Suspension.
+A Progress Payment can be claimed where the milestone date occurs while the Participant is Suspended, provided they had been Commenced by the Yarrabah Employment Service prior to the Suspension.

-The Progress Payment is available to claim once in each 24 month Progress Payment Period the Participant is in Yarrabah Employment Services and Workforce Australia Services.
+The Progress Payment is available to claim once in each 24 month Progress Payment Period the Participant is in Yarrabah Employment Services or Workforce Australia Services.
 The availability of the Progress Payment resets after each 24 months Period of Service, not 24 months after the previous Progress Payment was claimed.
 For example, if a Progress Payment is claimed after 18 months, the next Progress Payment will be available 6 months later, after the Participant reaches 24 months in service.
 The same activity cannot be used to claim another Progress Payment in a new Progress Payment Period.